GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

               playsinline=true,  src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/bIiC6vyZLqgGWPuFF9od.mp4" %}

 In contrast, vector graphics are images that are defined by points in a coordinate system.
 These points are connected by lines and curves to form polygons and other shapes.
-Vector graphics have the unique advantage over raster graphics in that they may be scaled up or down to any resolution without getting pixelated.
+Vector graphics have an advantage over raster graphics in that they may be scaled up or down to any resolution without pixelation.

 {% Video autoplay=true,
               muted=true,